shadpre/3rd_semester_exercises/README.md

 All exercises have a task, a success criteria(goal) and a learning objective(why I made this / what I want you to understand).

-With few exceptions (it is noted when + "Further resources"), I made everything myself, so if you have any problems, please reach out to me, I'd be delighted to help.
+With few exceptions I made everything myself (it is noted when + "Further resources" is 3rd party resources I find helpful).
+If you have any problems, please reach out to me, I'd be delighted to help.

-On Moodle you can see what levels are dedicated to which presentations/days.
+Moodle is primarily used for describing the topics for each day.

 Best regards
 Alex